netxms/netxms-doc/admin/mobile-console.rst

 Settings
 ========

-This section is used to configure the behavior of the console.
+This section is used to configure the behavior of the client.

 Global settings